The LearnWPT Team

 Eric has had the privilege of helping hundreds of students from all skill levels grow into successful players during the past 10 years teaching alongside Nick Binger for the World Poker Tour.
 Ask any of his students what separates Eric from other poker instructors and they’ll say it is his ability to make the game more understandable for all players.

-Jared earned a master’s degree in Counseling Psychology and attained a license as a mental health counselor prior to becoming a mental game coach in 2005.
-With over fifteen years of experience coaching people from around the world and in multiple arenas, his straightforward and logic approach has been proven to help people solve their mental game problems and perform at their highest levels.
+Jared earned a Master’s Degree in Counseling Psychology and attained a license as a Mental Health Counselor prior to becoming a mental game coach in 2005.
+With over sixteen years of experience coaching people from around the world and in multiple arenas, including institutional and individual traders, PGA Tour players, entrepreneurs, and world champion poker players, his straightforward and logical approach has been proven to help people solve their mental game problems and perform at their highest levels.

 Danielle Andersen, know by her online screen name “dmoongirl”, began playing online in 2003 and is one of the highest earning female online cash game players in the history of online poker.
 Andersen is a highly respected professional player who was featured in the 2013 film “Bet, Raise, Fold” documenting the rise and fall of online poker in the United States.